timeplus-io/docs/docs/k8s-helm.md

 ### Offline installation

-The above quick start guide assume there is network access to the dockerhub to pull all required images.
-In case there is no access to the dockerhub, user need import required images into kubernetes cluster first.
-You can run
+The above quick start guide assume there is network access to the Docker Hub to pull all required images.
+In the case there is no access to the Docker Hub, users need import required images into Kubernetes cluster first.
+You can run:
 1. Run `helm template -f ./values.yaml timeplus/timeplus-enterprise | grep image: | cut -d ":" -f2,3 | sort | uniq | sed 's/"//g'` to list all required images.
 2. Use `docker save` to save the images locally.
 Please refer to https://docs.docker.com/reference/cli/docker/image/save/.
 3. Upload the images to your k8s image registry.